timohaver/arcgis-ng-popup-text/README.md

 #  ArcGIS API for JavaScript Popup Styling in Angular

-This is a simple Angular application that demonstrates a problem with styling location marker popup text with maps created using the [ArcGIS JavaScript API](https://developers.arcgis.com/javascript/latest/) (version 4.22).
-The application was created as a supporting resource for a [support post on the ArcGIS API for JavaScript support forum](https://community.esri.com/t5/arcgis-api-for-javascript-questions/styling-popup-text-in-angular/td-p/1130630) pertaining to this problem.
+This is a simple Angular application that demonstrates a problem with styling location marker popup text on maps created using the [ArcGIS JavaScript API](https://developers.arcgis.com/javascript/latest/) (version 4.22).
+The application was created as a supporting resource for a [post on the ArcGIS API for JavaScript support forum](https://community.esri.com/t5/arcgis-api-for-javascript-questions/styling-popup-text-in-angular/td-p/1130630) about this problem.

 ---
 ## Base Code